archetype-themes/reference-components/README.md

 Theme components aim to achieve the following value propositions:

 - **Focus development on modular components**: Encourage efficient and manageable development by focusing on discrete, well-defined components rather than large, complex codebases.
-This modularity enables easier customization and faster updates across themes projects.
+This modularity enables easier customization and faster updates across themes.
 - **Standardize code for future-ready Shopify Liquid projects**: Establish coding standards and patterns that ensure future scalability and adaptability.
 - **Accelerate enterprise theme creation**: Speed up the development of professional-grade themes to enable quicker deployment and streamlined market entry.
 This allows developers to leverage common components across all themes, ensuring consistency and quality.
 - **Streamline theme catalog maintenance and updates**: Simplify the maintenance and enhancement of your theme portfolio, significantly reducing the resources and effort required.
 This streamlined approach helps in reusing components and maintaining uniformity across all projects.